 A descriptive survey research design was employed to achieve the general purpose of the study.
 It is a non-experimental research design that produces an accurate representation of persons, events or situations (Robson, 2002).
 This type of research designs involves a structured collection of data using questionnaire from a sizable population (Saunders, Lewis & Thornhill, 2007).
-The research design was adopted because it would help to establish the challenges of effective educational planning, challenges of educational technology application, possibilities of overcoming challenges of effective educational planning, and possibilities of overcoming challenges of effective educational planning, challenges of effective educational planning, challenges of effective educational planning, possibilities of overcoming challenges of effective educational planning, and possibilities of overcoming challenges of educational technology application, possibilities of overcoming challenges of educational technology application was established through Mean scores and Standard Deviation values.
+The research design was adopted because it would help to establish the challenges of effective educational planning, challenges of educational technology application, possibilities of overcoming challenges of effective educational planning, and possibilities of overcoming challenges of effective educational planning, challenges of effective educational technology application, possibilities of overcoming challenges of effective educational planning, and possibilities of overcoming challenges of educational technology application, possibilities of educational technology application was established through Mean scores and Standard Deviation values.